pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 As the name suggests, a **TCP** Connect scan works by performing the three-way handshake with each target port in turn.
 In other words, **Nmap** tries to connect to each specified **TCP** port and determines whether the service is open based on the response it receives.

+For example, if a port is closed, [RFC 9293](https://datatracker.ietf.org/doc/html/rfc9293) states that:

+"... _If the connection does not exist (CLOSED), then a reset is sent in response to any incoming segment except another reset.
+A SYN segment that does not match an existing connection is rejected by this means._"

 Examples: